 Council meetings are held in Council Chambers, in Town Hall.
 309B Macleod Trail SW, High River AB T1V IZ5.
 Virtual Council meetings can be viewed on the Town’s website.
+Meetings can also be viewed live and are saved for viewing on the Town’s YouTube channel.
 Members of the public are welcome to observe and participate where applicable.

 How do I Register to Speak?